prudvig/data-scientist-exercise02/README.md

 ### The Data

-There are 145 files in this repository:
+There are 146 files in this repository (`data/`):

 - `AviationData.xml`: This is a straight export of the database provided by the NTSB.
 The data has not been altered.
 It was retrieved by clicking "Download All (XML)" from [this page on the NTSB site.](http://www.ntsb.gov/_layouts/ntsb.aviation/index.aspx)
+- `AviationData.csv`: This is a CSV version of the XML above, pre-converted to a tabular format so that it's easier to work with for this analysis.
+The script used for conversion is `parse_xml.py`

 There are 144 files in the following format: